influxdata/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ## Introduction

-This guide is for developers who want to build Internet-of-Things (IoT) applications using the InfluxDB API.
+This guide is for developers who want to build Internet-of-Things (IoT) applications using the InfluxDB API and client libraries.
 InfluxDB API client libraries are maintained by InfluxData and the user community.
 As a developer, client libraries enable you to take advantage of:
 - idioms for InfluxDB requests, responses, and errors
 - common patterns in a familiar programming language

-In this guide, you'll walk through the basics of using the InfluxDB API and client libraries in the context of building a real application as we deconstruct the flow of events and data between the app's user interface (IoT Center UI), the app's business layer (IoT Center server), and InfluxDB.
+In this guide, you'll walk through the basics of using the InfluxDB API and client libraries in the context of building a real application as we deconstruct the flow of events and data between the app, devices, and InfluxDB.
 You'll see code samples that use InfluxDB API client libraries to manage IoT devices, write data to InfluxDB, query data from InfluxDB, create visualizations, and monitor the health of devices and the application itself.